ManiDeepakThumu/Ansible-Playbook/README.md

 Once the image is pulled successfully, it starts to spin the container with name nginx-example-docker in port 443

-To confirm if nginx image is pulled successfully, run docker images
+To confirm if nginx image is pulled successfully, run "docker images"

-To confirm if a container is spinned up to run nginx docker image, run docker ps -a
+To confirm if a container is spinned up to run nginx docker image, run "docker ps -a"

 Here, you can be able to see docker container with name as nginx-example-docker running in the port 443.